1. HOME

 Or did she fall for her good friend, the person next door whom she's known since she was eight?

-Stories to avoid
+Stories and subjects to avoid

 There are a couple of things to watch out for.

 The first is to be mindful about sharing anything that could be embarrassing for either your sister, her new husband, or your family members and friends.
-(Past relationships are generally off limits.)

 In addition, please don't fall into the trap of sharing a tale or something about your sister that no one can relate to except for you and her.
-If you do that you'll find yourself looking at puzzled faces.
+If you do that, you'll find yourself looking at puzzled faces.

 3. Life before the groom